 Less commonly performed because it can leave a small scar at the base of the nose.

 However, some patients benefit better from an open technique depending on the type of correction required.

 All incisions are placed inside the nasal cavity.

 Commonly preferred because it doesn’t leave any visible scarring.

 However, not every patient is a good candidate for the closed technique.

 The decision to use a closed technique will be determined based on your aesthetic needs and goals.

 When choosing a doctor for your rhinoplasty, it is important to choose a surgeon that has your best interests at heart.
 Dr. Nelson believes in providing each of his patients with custom-tailored results that best highlight their facial features.
-He combines in-depth discussions about your wants and desires with 3D digital imaging to best realize your ideal nose.
+He combines in-depth discussions about your wants and desires to best realize your ideal nose.
 Dr. Nelson has an extensive photo gallery showing the beautiful results of his real-life patients to help you better envision the results he can provide for you.
 It is important to view before and after photos to gain a better understanding of your surgeon’s skill and to evaluate what type of nasal appearance you desire.

 Rhinoplasty costs will vary depending on several factors, including the surgeon’s experience/expertise level, the complexity of the operation, anesthesia fees, surgical facility costs, geographical location, and pre and post-operative care.